 Bremerton Shoreline Master Program: Comprehensive Update

-On November 20, 2013, the Department of Ecology provided the City of Bremerton with required and recommended changes to the city’s comprehensive update of their Shoreline Master Program (SMP).
+On November 20, 2013, the Department of Ecology provided the City of Bremerton with required and recommended changes to the city’s comprehensive update of their Shoreline Program.
+The changes were based on Ecology’s review of whether or not the proposed update complies with state laws and rules.
+A public comment period was held from April 22, 2013 through May 24, 2013.

 Documents related to approval